nfriedly/Twitter-Mention-Monitor/readme.md

 Twitter Mention Monitor
 =======================

-This is a service I put together to monitor your @mentions and forward them to the user as a Direct Message (DM) for faster notification.
+This is a service I put together to monitor your @mentions and forward them to you as a Direct Message (DM) for faster notification.

 This service has since been taken offline because Twitter launched duplicate functionality.